What Are Nail Wraps?

 Buff & File

-Next, it’s time to buff and file the nails.
-Start with filing the nails into your desired shape.
-For example, this may be square, natural, or an almond shape.
-Then, you’ll want to buff the nail plate to create an even base for the nail polish strip.
+Then, youโll want to buff the nail plate to create an even base for the nail polish strip.

 You may also push back your cuticles during the step to achieve a flawless and professional application.
-Creating this prepped base is the ideal way to get the nail polish wraps to last.

 Measure Nail Polish Wrap

-Now you’ll want to measure the nail polish wraps to each nail.
-Find a size that matches each nail plate to ensure the perfect fit.
-You’ll want to ensure the wrap covers the entire nail plate from wall to wall and that it covers the free edge.
+Youโll want to ensure the wrap covers the entire nail plate from wall to wall and that it covers the free edge.

-It’s normal to have excess wrap exceeding past the free edge because it will get filed down again.
+Itโs normal to have excess wrap exceeding past the free edge because it will get filed down again.

 Seal Down Slowly

-Next, it’s time to seal down the nail polish strip.
-You’ll want to start at the base near the cuticle and slowly stick down the wrap.
 Think of this step as applying a screen protector to your phone.
 Work slowly and evenly for a flawless finish.

 File Again

-Once the wrap is evenly laid down on the nail, it’s time to return with your file.
 You should be able to remove any excess strip by filing it down so it can fit snugly around the nail plate.
-File slowly and gently to eliminate the right amount of wrap.

 The nail polish strips should fit your nail shape, and filing off the excess should be simple.
-Once you file off the remaining wrap, it’s time to finish the manicure.

 Add Top Coat

 Now, all that is left is to seal your nail polish strips with a top coat.
-Double-check with your brand to see if they recommend applying a top coat.
-The top coat will add an extra layer of protection, smooth out imperfections, and promote longevity.

-It’s a simple way to make nail polish strips last.
+Itโs a simple way to make nail polish strips last.

 Here’s a great visual tutorial from WinterRose84 on YouTube.

-Benefits Of Silk/Fiberglass Wraps
+Benefits Of Silk/Fibreglass Wraps

-However, they may not be convenient to apply at home, especially if you don’t have an at-home setup.
+However, they may not be convenient to apply at home, especially if you donโt have an at-home setup.

-How To Apply Silk/Fiberglass Wraps
+How To Apply Silk/Fibreglass Wraps

-Your nail tech will adhere silk or fiberglass wraps with similar products used for gel or acrylic.
 They can apply a primer and base coat, cure the wrap, and then apply the gel polish and top coat for a completed manicure.

 The application process can also vary by nail tech, so please seek one with experience.